pandey-vinay/Virtual-Wallet-Master/README.md

 Since project uses *H2* in-memory database, some sample data has already been provided to get started with.

-* Navigate to `http://localhost:8080/h2-console.
+* Navigate to http://localhost:8080/h2-console.
 You would see h2 console :

-**Make sure**  that you use jdbc:h2:mem:testdb as JDBC URL.
+**Make sure**  that you use 'jdbc:h2:mem:testdb' as JDBC URL.
 Click connect.

-I have made following api's below-
+I have made following apis stated below :-

 ### a) Add an account to user 4 (Dan in this case) :